Author has written 3 stories for Silent Hill, Assassin's Creed, and Clock Tower.

 Milestones I have brought to FF.Net: Establishing the Fiora/Cesare coupling in the Assassin's Creed fandom, as well as having brought some level of historically accurate writing.
 Also, I am the first to write a believable and creative Novelization of the Japanese Survival Horror game, Clock Tower.

-Favorite Games: Assassin's Creed, Resident Evil, Silent Hill, Clock Tower, CoD Series, Final Fantasy, Red Dead Redemption, Dead Space and Bioshock.
+Favorite Games: Assassin's Creed, Resident Evil, Silent Hill, Clock Tower, CoD Series, Final Fantasy, Red Dead Redemption, Dead Space, Last of Us and Bioshock.

 1. What is your stance on Yaoi/Yuri?